microspectrometer/dev-kit-2020/doc/api.md

 % USB Protocol Design for Developing the Firmware and Host-PC Python API

 # 2019-10-17 update
-- reply size is always standard
+- [ ] reply size is always standard
     - e.g, GetBridgeLED: if status is error, still send one byte placeholder for led status
+- [ ] Sensor reply to CaptureFrame starts with reply size, but no other command starts with reply size
-- implement SPI without needing a handshake after the command byte (use interrupts)
+- [ ] implement SPI without needing a handshake after the command byte (use interrupts)
-- check that USB buffer does not overflow
+- [ ] check that USB buffer does not overflow
+    - do a system test confirming that FTDI chip is buffering
+    - concern is that if SPI tucks away incoming bytes in the ISR, it will overflow whatever SPI buffer I designate or it will interrupt other activity

+## Sean tasks
+- [ ] figure out how to build with avr-gcc and flash with avrdude
+- [ ] create script I can invoke from Makefile to generate C header file from JSON
+- [ ] finish API to the point I can use it instead of my own Python code for system tests

+## Mike tasks
+- [ ] make programmer name (atmelice or avrisp) a variable we in the Makefile for setting programmer name when invoking make

 # See Sean's UsbProtocolTable
 - created as an OpenOffice spreadsheet